 Don’t outsource your social media.
 Ever.
-Even to us.
+Even

 That’s the message we give our customers when they ask us if we can manage their Facebook, Twitter, etc.